Career & development

 Thomas Ekdahl, innovation vulture

 The mission to innovate for a smarter, safer world has always been engrained into the DNA of Axis.
-It shapes the way we think about everything, from product design to ways of working, and how we care for our employees.
-To better understand the culture of innovation within Axis, we spoke with Thomas Ekdahl, Manager of the Products, Concepts, and new ideas (PCNI) team.
+But how do we create and maintain a culture of innovation?
+To learn more about this, we spoke with Thomas Ekdahl, Manager of the Products, Concepts, and new ideas (PCNI) team: a team at Axis who work full time on innovation and new ideas.

-The PCNI team are part of the Axis Technology Development organization.
-We are a team of eight engineers, with a range of competencies, from mechanical to software and hardware engineering, who work on innovation full time.
-Our mission is to argue for new products.
-We don’t create products.
+In our team, we don’t create products.
 Instead, we write the story about something new that could be beneficial for Axis in three to five years’ time.
-I like to say we are a separate organization but not isolated, and that is because we need a high degree of freedom in exploring new things but still, we need to have a good foundation in our running business.
 You could say that we are the greenhouse within Axis.
 We’re protecting new ideas, building them strong and making them concrete and tangible.
 Going from a sketch on a napkin to something that will start discussions.

 It’s very important to encourage the curiosity that is within us as people and engineers.
 Curiosity is crucial in terms of what is happening within technology, about how our business works, and about the issues that need to be resolved.
 Both currently and in the future.

 We have a lot of relaxed and informal discussions with our partners and end customers, for example.
-They provide a lot of valuable insights that we can feed with other insights from our wider internal network, like global sales engineers, key account managers, sales representatives, and regional offices.
+They provide a lot of valuable insights that we can feed with other insights from our wider internal network.
 Of course, we can do some elaboration and assumptions ourselves, but it is important that we understand the needs of our stakeholders.
-We try to get as much stimuli as possible into the group, to have a map to navigate by and to give us a better understanding of what is ahead of us.
-We greatly encourage curiosity, discussion and to bring new ideas forward.
+We try to get as much stimuli as possible into the group.

 “It’s about looking to decode what lies further down the road, beyond the issue the customer is expressing in the present”